erduotong/nuitka-doc-zh/docs/--help.md

                         only).
 Defaults to off.

   macOS specific controls:
+    --macos-create-app-bundle
+                        When compiling for macOS, create a bundle rather than a plain binary application.
+This is the only way to unlock the disabling of console, get high DPI graphics, etc. and implies standalone mode.
+Defaults to off.
     --macos-target-arch=MACOS_TARGET_ARCH
                         What architectures is this to supposed to run on.
                         Default and limit is what the running Python allows for.
 Default is "native" which is the architecture the Python is run with.
-    --macos-create-app-bundle
-                        When compiling for macOS, create a bundle rather than a plain binary application.
-Currently experimental and incomplete.
-Currently this is the only way to unlock disabling of console.Defaults to off.
     --macos-app-icon=ICON_PATH
                         Add icon for the application bundle to use.
 Can be given only one time.
 Defaults to Python icon if